Peter Brock: Retirement activities

 After 1991 when teamed with Perkins Engineering, Brock continued to race in his own privately supported Advantage Racing Commodores in 1992 and 1993, before joining the factory Holden Racing Team in 1994.
 Brock retired from full-time driving following the 1997 Australian Touring Car season.

+In the 1998 PlayStation Rally, formerly known as the Australian Safari, Brock Competed in the Production Class, racing a showroom-condition Holden Jackaroo, with only safety modifications fitted to the vehicle.
+Alongside co-driver Wayne Webster, Brock took on the 22-day event, which covered over 18,000 kilometres starting in Adelaide and circumnavigating Australia.
+Despite the Jackaroo's standard production specifications, Brock and Webster performed exceptionally well, finishing second overall and winning the Production Class.

 After his nominal 'retirement' he made two returns to Bathurst.
 In 2002 he paired with Team Brock lead driver Craig Baird to a 23rd-place finish in the teams Commodore VX, Brock finished 25 laps down due to engine temperature problems.
-He then returned to the Holden Racing team for the 2004 Bathurst 1000, teaming with Jason Plato in a Commodore VT.
+He then returned to the Holden Racing team for the 2004 Bathurst 1000, teaming with Jason Plato in a Commodore VY.
 The pair failed to finish after Plato was involved in a spectacular accident coming out of Caltex Chase with the Brad Jones Racing Falcon of John Cleland while Cleland was lapping the Commodore (which was limping to the pits with a blown tyre) on lap 29.
 The clash caused the Falcon to roll and enough damage to the HRT car to be out on the spot with Brock failing to get a drive in his last Bathurst race after Plato had started the car and was due to hand over to Brock a few laps after the crash.